lsst-sims/sims_ocs/doc/docker_installation.rst

 	docker exec -it <container name> /home/opsim/startup.sh

 You can now follow the instructions in the :ref:`database installation<installation-database>` section and the :ref:`running OpSim4<running-opsim4>` part to setup the rest of the simulator.
+Please ignore all other parts above this section as well as the ``drun`` in front of the OpSim4 execution examples.
+The container already is setup properly and does not require the use of the ``drun`` wrapper script.
 Only when the sky brightness data is done downloading will the simulator function properly.

 .. _Docker: https://www.docker.com/products/docker
 .. _OpSimDocker: https://hub.docker.com/r/lsst/opsim4/